jakepresent/RouteFinder/index.md

 A **knob or pinch** hold can be "pinched" between a climber's fingers and thumb, and requires intense strength to grasp.
 **Pockets** are holes within a wall that a climber can use to insert their hand or fingers.
 **Slopers** are large, round holds that can be difficult to grip and do not have sharply defined edges.

+<iframe seamless frameborder="0" src="https://public.tableau.com/views/holdtype_stackedbar/HoldType?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '850' height = '600' scrolling='yes' ></iframe>

+In the above view, you can see how the hold types vary by difficulty level.
+Click on the buttons to the right to change which hold type is lined up along the x axis.

 Crimps are a type of hold that is rather difficult to grasp, so crimps become more common as the difficulty increases.